Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: RESULTS

 \section{RESULTS}

 We chose the ensemble size, segment duration and network hyperparameters by training the described networks on the \textit{train} set, and testing them on the \textit{validation} set.
-We ran each of the networks 10 times with different random seeds to ensure that the results did not vary greatly between the different seeds.
 Once arriving at our final ensemble architecture, we tested its performance on the yet untouched \textit{test} set, and present these results at the end of this section.